moonlight-stream/moonlight-embedded/README.md

-#Limelight Pi
+#Limelight Embedded

 Limelight is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OSX/Windows.

-Limelight Pi allows you to stream your full collection of Steam games from your powerful Windows desktop to your Raspberry Pi.
+Limelight Embedded allows you to stream your full collection of Steam games from your powerful Windows desktop to your embedded system, like Raspberry Pi, CuBox-i and Hummingboard.

 For a demo see this [video](https://www.youtube.com/watch?v=XRW6O0bSHNw).